thiagodff/FireCamp-NodeJs/README.md

 ## Getting started

 1. Clone this repo using `git clone https://github.com/thiagodff/FireCamp-NodeJs`
-2. Move yourself to the appropriate directory: `cd FireCamp-NodeJs`<br />
+2. Move yourself to the appropriate directory: `cd FireCamp-NodeJs`<br>
-3. Run `docker-compose up` to setup all your database and start services<br />
+3. Run `docker-compose up` to setup all your database and start services<br>

 ## Status Codes